gregorifaroux/aws-docker-voting-app/README.md

     > * RootVolumeSize: Root filesystem size in GB.
 This will be used for all instances ( UCP Controllers, UCP Nodes, and DTR Nodes)

 * Confirm and Launch.
 * Monitor the status of the stack.
 When the status is CREATE_COMPLETE, the deployment is complete.
-Once all done ( it does take between 20-30 mins), click on outputs tab to see the URLs of UCP/DTR/APP ELB, default username and password, and jumphost info
+Once all done ( it does take approx. 30 mins), click on outputs tab to see the URLs of UCP/DTR/APP ELB, default username and password, and jumphost info
-* Log in to the UCP and DTR management consoles by using the links in the Outputs tab.
+* Log in to the UCP and DTR management consoles by using the links in the Outputs tab and change the default passwords

 <p><a href="https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=DockerDatacenter&amp"><img src="https://camo.githubusercontent.com/210bb3bfeebe0dd2b4db57ef83837273e1a51891/68747470733a2f2f73332e616d617a6f6e6177732e636f6d2f636c6f7564666f726d6174696f6e2d6578616d706c65732f636c6f7564666f726d6174696f6e2d6c61756e63682d737461636b2e706e67" alt="Docker Datacenter on AWS" data-canonical-src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png" style="max-width:100%;"></a></p>